 I was really interested in the story Deidre told about picture walking because I think that’s what we’re doing right now with Miss E and Master J. When we pick up a book we read the story to them and then we go back through the book and look at the pictures, talk about them and then ask them to find things on the page.
 They love to do this.
 But we don’t just do it with books, Master J loves store brochures and magazines so we picture walk with those too!

-How to cope when they say they hate reading
+How to cope when your child says they hate reading

 Laying foundations early should help nurture a love of reading, but what do you do when an older child says they hate reading?
 My friend Sheila has some great tips on how you can help turn that around, including reasons why you need to stop limiting their reading choices.